Steps to Borrow a Student Loan

 - Meet all of SCC’s Admission and Financial Aid requirements;

-- Maintain Satisfactory Academic Progress and;
+- Maintain Satisfactory Academic Progress;

 - Enroll (and remain enrolled) in 6 credit hours or more for the term for which you are borrowing the student loan.